danaikorre/dsmanufacturing.github.io/index_1.md

 This online course teaches how to
 * visually explore data
-* criticise data visualizations,
+* criticise data visualisations,
-* design visualizations, and
+* design visualisations, and
 * implement data visualisations.

 It teaches the fundamentals of
-* human perception and data visualization,
+* human perception and data visualisation,
 * exploratory data analysis and
 * the importance of interaction in exploration,
 * techniques for data visualisation (networks, temporal data, geographic data, etc..),